leminhai2007/ts-web-exercise/docs/GAME2048_COMPONENT.md

 ## Overview

-The `Game2048` component implements the classic 2048 sliding puzzle game.
+The `Game2048` component implements the classic 2048 sliding puzzle game with persistent game state.
 Players combine numbered tiles to reach the 2048 tile.
-The game features keyboard controls, score tracking, win/lose detection, and the ability to restart.
+The game features keyboard controls, touch gestures, score tracking, win/lose detection, auto-save functionality, and Material-UI components for a modern interface.

 ## File Location

 `src/components/Game2048.tsx`

+## Key Features

+- ✅ **Auto-save**: Game progress automatically saved to localStorage
+- ✅ **Auto-restore**: Game state restored on page refresh/revisit
+- ✅ **Responsive Design**: Optimized for mobile and desktop
+- ✅ **Touch Support**: Swipe gestures for mobile devices
+- ✅ **Keyboard Controls**: Arrow keys for desktop
+- ✅ **Material-UI**: Modern, accessible UI components
+- ✅ **Theme Integration**: Matches website color scheme

 ## Game Rules

-1. Use arrow keys to slide all tiles in one direction
+1. Use arrow keys (desktop) or swipe (mobile) to slide all tiles in one direction
 2. When two tiles with the same number touch, they merge into one tile with double the value
 3. After each move, a new tile (2 or 4) appears in a random empty spot
 4. Goal: Create a tile with the value 2048